 My 3 Day Hiatus

-Almost 4 months since it all began, it all came crashing down.
+Almost 4 months after it all began, it all came crashing down.

 I woke up on February 2nd and could not get out of bed.
 Let me say that again, I could not get out of bed!